 Restart your computer to implement all the changes and recheck the problem.

-Solution 5: Streaming Videos without logging in or in Incognito Mode
+Solution 5: Try YouTube Without Logging-In or Use in Incognito Mode

 Many users reported that they experienced this problem when they were logged into their Youtube accounts only.
 After logging out, they were able to stream videos without any problem.
 You can also achieve the same thing by opening a new Incognito window and try streaming videos there.
 It is highly likely that the problem will be fixed without any difficulties.